 Essential Element of Online Data Rooms?

 Preventing 3rd party visitors from copying documents is not an essential element for online datarooms.
 Many are led to believe it is by vendors, using this as their top promotion for elements in their data rooms.
-Online virtual data rooms are developed for collaboration.
+VDRs are developed for collaboration.

 Within the world of mergers and acquisitions (M & A), and divestitures, the new Internet medium of data rooms has substantially dismissed the need for paper memorandums, CDs, and as of recently DVDs.
 More efficient ways of sharing critical confidential data are available.
 Sharing thousands of documents online securely is obviously important, but is adding more and more levels of security just because technology allows it, really necessary?